lucas-oma/lucas-oma.github.io/src/content/blog/CNN Convolutional Neural Networks.md

 Do you notice how kernel sizes are relatively small?
 In fact, the 3 $\times$ 3 kernel is the most widely used in modern CNN architectures.
 This is not just by chance—research has shown that stacking multiple small kernels can achieve the same receptive field as a larger kernel while being more efficient in terms of both computation and parameter count.

 For example, instead of using a 5 $\times$ 5 kernel, we can stack two 3 $\times$ 3 kernels sequentially.
 Both configurations result in a receptive field of 5 $\times$ 5, but the stacked approach introduces non-linearity between the two layers while also reducing the number of parameters!
 Thus, using smaller kernels reduces computational cost while improving the network’s ability to learn hierarchical representations.
-This idea was popularized by architectures like VGGNet [(Simonyan & Zisserman, 2014)](https://arxiv.org/abs/1409.1556), which rely exclusively on 3 $\times$ 3 convolutions to build deep networks efficiently.
+This idea was popularized by architectures like VGGNet <a  target="_blank" rel="noopener noreferrer" href="https://arxiv.org/abs/1409.1556">(Simonyan & Zisserman, 2014)</a>, which rely exclusively on 3 $\times$ 3 convolutions to build deep networks efficiently.

 > Whoa, a new term just popped up: **receptive field**!
 Simply put, this refers to the **region of the input that influences a given output**.
 In other words, it tells us **how much of the original image a neuron actually "sees" and learns from**.
 The deeper we go in the network, the larger the receptive field becomes, allowing higher layers to capture more abstract and complex patterns.